⛪ Parish Edition Article 5 of 7

 Summarise long documents.
 A lengthy vestry report or a series of parish announcements can be summarised into key points.
 This is useful for parishioners who want to stay informed but do not have time to read everything.

 Triage member feedback.
 When a parishioner submits feedback through the platform — a question, a suggestion, a report of something not working — the AI classifies it, investigates where possible, and notifies the member when it has been addressed.
-This happens automatically, freeing the moderator from manually sorting every piece of feedback.
+This is designed to happen without the moderator having to sort every piece of feedback by hand.

 What the AI Does Not Do